Lego Star Wars II: The Original Trilogy: Marketing and release history

 On 2 February 2006, images of the game were leaked to the Internet.
 However, they were quickly removed, and LucasArts, if telephoned, did not confirm or deny the game's development.
 The game was formally announced on 10 February, at American International Toy Fair 2006.
 A preview was later hosted at Electronic Entertainment Expo (E3) 2006.
 Because the original Lego Star Wars had been well received commercially and critically, selling 3.3 million copies by March 2006 and winning several awards, its sequel was highly anticipated both by fans of the original game and by video game publications such as IGN and GameSpot.
 Shortly before the game's release, promotions were set up at chain stores across the United States, including Toys "R" Us, Wal-Mart, Target, Best Buy, GameStop, and Circuit City.

-In Europe, Lego Star Wars II was released on 11 September 2006, for PC, Xbox, GameCube, Game Boy Advance, DS, and Xbox 360; on 15 September for PlayStation 2; and on 10 November for PSP.
+In the United Kingdom, Lego Star Wars II was released on 11 September 2006, for PC, Xbox, GameCube, Game Boy Advance, DS, and Xbox 360; on 15 September for PlayStation 2; and on 10 November for PSP.
+The game was released on 13 September in continental Europe for all platforms except the PSP.
 The game's North American release fell on 12 September for all platforms, coinciding with the release of the individual two-disc DVD releases of the films on which it was based.
 The game's Australian release fell on 15 September for all platforms, but the Xbox 360 version was not released in this region.
 The OS X version of the game was released on 4 May 2007.
 The PlayStation 2 and Nintendo DS versions were the only versions that saw release in Japan, which occurred on 2 November 2006.
 The game received a rating of E10+ from the Entertainment Software Rating Board (for "cartoon violence" and "crude humor"), 3+ from PEGI, and A from CERO.

 A mobile phone adaptation of the game was developed by Universomo and published by THQ.
-It was released on 8 January 2007.
-Several gameplay features – such as two-dimensional graphics, limited character selection, and coverage only of the film Star Wars — distinguish this version of the game from the versions for other platforms.
+It was released on 5 January 2007.
+Several gameplay features – such as two-dimensional graphics, limited character selection, and coverage only of the film Star Wars – distinguish this version of the game from the versions for other platforms.
 Lego Star Wars and Lego Star Wars II were later compiled in Lego Star Wars: The Complete Saga, developed by Traveller's Tales and published by LucasArts.
 The Complete Saga incorporated improvements from the sequel into the original game, and expanded the Mos Eisley cantina to allow access to both games' levels.
 It was created for Windows, PlayStation 3, Xbox 360, Wii, and DS.
 It was released on 6 November 2007.